9 Non-Clinical Healthcare Careers to Consider

 It’s hard to ignore the healthcare field if you’re searching for a stable career.
 It’s no surprise that it seems like every other job title you come across is related to healthcare.
 And that bit of hyperbole might not even be that farfetched.
 The Bureau of Labor Statistics (BLS) reports that the healthcare field is expected to add 2.4 million new jobs from 2016 to 2026—which is more than any other occupational group!1

 There’s no denying that there are plenty of opportunities waiting for you in healthcare.
-But what if you don’t see yourself working in direct patient care?
+While non-clinical nursing jobs do exist, nursing school isn't for everyone.
+What if you have a weak stomach, or just don’t see yourself working in direct patient care?
 Luckily you don’t have to work in a clinical setting to take advantage of a career in the booming healthcare industry.

 We rounded up nine non-clinical healthcare careers for you to consider as you ponder your future career direction.
 Picture yourself in these careers to see whether one of them could be the job you’ve been looking for!

 9 Healthcare careers that don’t involve clinical work

 The healthcare field revolves around caring for people, but it takes more than just doctors and nurses to make it happen.
 High-quality healthcare gets plenty of support from non-clinical workers who take care of administrative tasks, coordinate care efforts, manage technology and more.

 These non-clinical healthcare occupations are a valued part of the medical field and play an important part in keeping the healthcare industry running smoothly.
 Explore these non-clinical healthcare career descriptions to find the one that’s the best fit for you.